yominsops/yomins-agent/README.md

 The agent runs two independent pipelines:

 - **Metrics pipeline** — collects numeric measurements on a configurable interval (default: 60 s) and pushes them as Prometheus text format.
 - **Event pipeline** — detects discrete security-relevant changes (logins, new processes, new listening ports, OOM kills) and buffers them as structured JSON events.
-The event pipeline runs continuously in background goroutines alongside the metrics loop and is independent of the push interval.
+Buffered events are flushed to the server's `/events` endpoint in batches on a configurable interval (default: 10 s), independently of the metrics push interval.

 The agent identifies itself with a project-scoped token.
 The server resolves the token to a project, appends authoritative labels (`project_id`, `customer_id`), and stores the data. **The agent never controls project identity** — that is always enforced server-side.